niahoo/cookie-converter/README.md

 ## Example (French only ATM)

-[Download the repository](https://github.com/niahoo/cookie-converter/archive/master.zip) and open `index-fr.html` in your browser.
+[Download the repository](https://github.com/niahoo/cookie-converter/archive/master.zip) and open `dist/index.html` in your browser.

-Check the [source](https://github.com/niahoo/cookie-converter/blob/master/example-fr.html) for basic French documentation.
+Check its source for basic French documentation.

 ### Build